mixxxdj/manual/source/chapters/microphones.rst

 it has a big drawback.
 Due to the nature of digital audio, it takes time for input from the soundcard to be available for Mixxx to process, time for Mixxx to process the audio, and more time to send the audio back out the soundcard.
 This time is referred to as "latency".
-Mixxx can be configured to run at low latencies by choosing a smaller :ref:`preferences-audio-buffer`, but there is no way to completely eliminate latency.
-Thus, if you use software monitoring, you will hear the microphone signal out of the speakers after you make sound into the microphone.
-Although latency is measured in milliseconds, even a few milliseconds can be disorienting and distracting, whether you are using the microphone for spoken announcements, vocals, or playing a musical instrument.

 .. figure:: ../_static/software-monitor-signal-path.png
    :align: center